myCSUSMStudent Response Systems (SRS)

 See the Techniques & Resources at the bottom of this page for ConcepTest question sources and guidance on writing your own.

 Poll Everywhere harnesses the power of the web and gives students a legitimate reason to use their mobile phones and laptops during class.
-Using the Poll Everywhere app, you can ask people a multiple choice question or let the students respond freely using text replies.
-There are four ways to respond; sending a text message, using a smartphone's web browser, sending a "tweet" on Twitter, or on a computer via the web.
-Polls can be inserted into PowerPoint and responses are displayed live.
-Responses can be automatically graded, but at this time the grades are not atuomatically imported into your Cougar Course.
+Using the Poll Everywhere app or browser, you can ask students a multiple choice question or let students respond freely.
+There are three ways to respond: through the Poll Everywhere app, using a web browser, or sending a text message.
+Polls can be inserted into PowerPoint and responses displayed live.
+Responses can be automatically graded and synced into Cougar Courses.
+Please see our Poll Everywhere help guide for instructors to learn more.

 Writing Good Peer Instruction Questions, Peter Newbury, Ph.D.
 Center for Teaching Development, University of California, San Diego